-US Bank - Mortgage Escrow and Replacement Reserve - Restricted Account
+US Bank - Mortgage Escrow and Replacement Reserve - Restricted Account Mortgage Escrow

-Mortgage Escrow

 The Corporation is required to fund an escrow account in connection with the mortgage to pay for mortgage insurance.
 The Corporation has mortgage insurance escrow cash in a pooled fund with Alexander Housing Limited Partnership that is controlled by HOC and deposited with the US Bank.

-During the year ended June 30, 2020, this escrow was funded in the amount of \$410,594.
-During the year ended June 30, 2020, the Corporation earned interest in this escrow in the amount of \$2,743.
+During the years 2021 and 2020, this escrow was funded in the amount of \$0 and \$410,594, respectively.
+During the years ended June 30, 2021 and 2020, interest in the amount of \$25 and \$2,743, respectively, were earned.
+During the years 2021 and 2020, \$108,694 and \$0, respectively, were transferred into the replacement reserve account.